oxen-io/websites/apps/staking/README.md

 ## Development

 Running the app requires several environment variables to be set.
-See the [.env.example](.env.example) file for a list of required variables.
+See the [.env.local.template](.env.local.template) file for a list of required variables.

 We recommend running the [Session Token Staking Backend](https://github.com/oxen-io/sent-staking-backend/) and